 This independent auditor's report is intended for the information and use of the program's management and the Wisconsin Legislature.
-This independent auditor's report, upon submission to the Joint Legislative Audit Committee, is a matter of public record and its distribution is not limited.
-However, because we do not express an opinion on internal control over financial reporting or on compliance, this report is not intended to be used by anyone other than these specified parties.
+This report, upon submission to the Joint Legislative Audit Committee, is a matter of public record and its distribution is not limited.
+However, because we do not express an opinion on the effectiveness of the program's internal control or on compliance, this report is not intended to be used by anyone other than these specified parties.